-Pam’s interest in self sufficiency was cultivated at a young age by her families vegetable garden in Pennsylvania, where she became the chief weeder.
-After majoring in graphic design at Tyler School of Art and working at an in-house creative firm in Philadelphia for 8 years, Pam and her husband relocated to Utah in order to immerse in the exploration of new skills.
+Pam’s interest in self-sufficiency was cultivated at a young age by her family’s vegetable garden in Pennsylvania, where she became the chief weeder.
+After majoring in graphic design at Tyler School of Art and working at an in-house creative firm in Philadelphia for 8 years, Pam and her husband relocated to Utah in order to immerse themselves in the exploration of new skills.
 Pam serves as Secretary for both the Boulder Community Alliance and Boulder Town Tree City Committee.
-She and Constance Lynn cofounded the Boulder Seed Collective, which seeks to preserve and distribute heirloom seed varieties.
+She and Constance Lynn co-founded the Boulder Seed Collective, which seeks to preserve and distribute heirloom seed varieties.
 Pam also works as a master gardener, certified permaculture designer, outdoor survival instructor, and weaver.

 Dan Pence & Jennifer Geerlings

 Dan and Jennifer were captured by the Boulder Skills Foundation (BSF) when they attended their first Harvest Festival because of the incredible service it provided the community, its ability to attract people from all segments of Boulder, and its organic embodiment of BSF’s core values of self-reliance, resiliency, and skill-building.
 Dan and Jennifer knew immediately it was an organization with a vision they believed in, was guided by passionate people, and jumped in to give their time.
 They built a straw bale house outside of Boulder many years ago when the only “manual” was a stapled booklet handwritten by Judy Knox and Matts Myrham, have a modest garden, a few fruit trees that sometimes produce, seasonal ducks, dogs and cats, and a love for canyon country.